Dementia Medication: Everything you need to know about medication aids for dementia

 There’s no one size fits all way to care for people with Dementia.
 Everyone will be at a different stage of their journey, with different emotions, fears and medication needs.
 So where do we begin?

 Dementia affects everyone differently.
 We can’t predict how each person will behave and what symptoms they’ll exhibit.
 Whilst we understand the principle of Dementia, that it is a neurodegenerative disease that will inevitably develop over time, we don’t know when and how.
 Knowing how to cater to a loved one’s changing needs and behaviours can be challenging.
-One of the biggest concerns for loved ones is often managing medication for people with Dementia.
+One of the biggest concerns for loved ones is often managing dementia medication.

 Whether you know someone who has recently been diagnosed or you have been caring for a loved one for some time, you may feel daunted by their level of need and unsure on how to best support them to live as full and happy a life as possible.